teragonaudio/Website/_posts/2010-02-17-How-to-make-VST-plugins-in-Visual-Studio.md

 Linking errors with symbols defined multiple times
 --------------------------------------------------

-This is undoubtably one of the most frustrating problems which can occur when building a VST in VC++.
+This is undoubtedly one of the most frustrating problems which can occur when building a VST in VC++.
 If you are seeing error messages like this, then it most likely means there is some problem with your library configuration: